-- Syringes and pen needles are for single use only. - Pen devices and cartridges or vials are for single person use only, and must never be shared due to the risk of cross contamination [34].
-This applies even if a new needle is used for each injection. - Safe disposal of sharps should be taught to patients and caregivers from the beginning of injection or infusion therapy and be regularly reinforced.
-Potential adverse events of needle stick injuries should be emphasised to the person and family/caregivers i.e. safe sharps disposal. - Needle stick injuries are common among health care professionals [66].
-One study of nurses in an Australian hospital found that insulin needles were the second most common causative device resulting in needle stick injuries [67].
-Recapping of needles should be discouraged and only undertaken by the person with diabetes.
-Healthcare services should encourage reporting of needle stick injuries and near misses and should establish a blame-free culture.
-Review of all needle stick injuries and near misses should take place regularly to assess educational needs and allow for policy change. - Organisations are responsible for protecting the person with diabetes, other individuals being supported within the organisation, the public and staff from blood borne pathogens by ensuring their specific infection control policies reflect current evidence and best practice.
-Employees require access to training that supports best practice, and consideration should be given to the use of insulin pen needles and syringes with inbuilt safety mechanisms [66].
-Campaigns to increase needle stick injury awareness should be conducted regularly.

-- If the person with diabetes is unable to remove the pen device needle without help, health care professionals should instead administer injections using pen needles and syringes with inbuilt safety mechanisms [2, 66]. - To minimise the risk of a needle stick injury through a skin fold, the use of a
+- " Syringes and pen needles are for single use only. - " Pen devices and cartridges or vials are for single person use only, and must never be shared due to the risk of cross contamination.32 This applies even if a new needle is used for each injection. - " Needle stick injuries are common among health care professionals.62 One study of nurses in an Australian hospital found that insulin needles were the second most common causative device resulting in needle stick injuries.63 Recapping of needles should be discouraged and only undertaken by the person with diabetes. - Organisations are responsible for protecting the person with diabetes, other individuals being supported within the organisation, the public and staff from blood borne pathogens by ensuring their specific infection control policies reflect current evidence and best practice.
+Employees require access to training that supports best practice, and consideration should be given to the use of insulin pen needles and syringes with inbuilt safety mechanisms.
+62 - " If the person with diabetes is unable to remove the pen device needle without help, health care professionals should instead administer injections using pen needles and syringes with inbuilt safety mechanisms.^{2,62} - " Pen device needles and syringes must be disposed of into an approved sharps container.